vincentleeuwen/python-cooking-with-objects/README.md

         self.items.append(item)
 ```

-### 4. Add a item to the check if it can be ordered
+### 4. Add an item to the check if it can be ordered

 - import the file containing the check class in the waiter class file
-- add a instance variable to the waiter initialize method
+- add an instance variable to the waiter initialize method

 ```python
 self.check = Check()